jancelin/docker-lizmap/README.md

 This version keeps on host files (jauth.db, lizmapConfig.ini.php, logs.db) so you can use it for other Container.

 If the host is ubuntu server:
-Copy the files to a directory on the host, do a chown www-data about each file and install php5-sqlite: apt-get install php5-sqlite
+Copy the files to a directory on the host, do a chown :www-data about each file ( or add -R for the folder) and install php5-sqlite: apt-get install php5-sqlite

-If the host is centos: Copy the files to a directory on the host, do a chown: 33 on each file (apache does not know :www-data, but :apache so we make it a joke).
+If the host is centos: Copy the files to a directory on the host, do a chown :33 on each file (apache does not know :www-data, but :apache so we make it a joke).
 And install php5-sqlite: http://www.nginxtips.com/install-php-5-5-centos-6-5/
 

 To run a container do:
 ```
-docker run --name "websig-server" -p 8081:80 -d -t -v /your_qgis_folder:/home:ro -v /your_config_folder:/home2 jancelin/docker-lizmap
+docker run --name "websig-lizmap" -p 8081:80 -d -t -v /your_qgis_folder:/home:ro -v /your_config_folder:/home2 jancelin/docker-lizmap
 ```

 -p 8081:80 ---> link between the port 80 of the Container and port 8081 of the host